apache/flink/docs/concepts/glossary.md

 Functions are implemented by the user and encapsulate the application logic of a Flink program.
 Most Functions are wrapped by a corresponding [Operator](#operator).

+#### Ingestion Time

+Ingestion time is the time that events enter Flink.
+At the source operator, each record gets the source's current time as a timestamp, and time-based operations, like time windows, refer to that timestamp.

+Ingestion time sits conceptually in between [event time](#event-time) and [processing time](#processing-time).
+Compared to processing time, it is slightly more expensive but gives more predictable results.
+Because ingestion time uses stable timestamps, assigned once at the source, different window operations over the records will refer to the same timestamp.
+Whereas in processing time, each window operator may assign the record to a different window based on the local system clock and any transport delay.

+Compared to event time, ingestion time programs cannot handle any out-of-order events or late data.
+However, the programs don't have to specify how to generate [watermarks](#watermark).

+Internally, ingestion time is treated much like event time, but with automatic timestamp assignment and automatic watermark generation.

 #### Instance